walteryu/trashspotting/README.md

 ### Initial Results

-Initial results are shared in this [Colaboratory Notebook](https://colab.research.google.com/drive/1E1HDwNLs1HAyCPifc1QDrM1x17lUEXb1); it is based on this [tutorial](https://www.dlology.com/blog/how-to-run-object-detection-and-segmentation-on-video-fast-for-free/) with Keras and the Mask R-CNN Algorithm to analyze publicly available photos and Google Street View imagery.
+Results are shared in this [Colaboratory Notebook](https://colab.research.google.com/drive/1eIptxz6tX-b5ISX_bTRW9PlHvf7AQYID) and were developed using a Google TensorFlow template for object detection.
+It uses the R-CNN/Inception ResNet algorithm to analyze publicly available photos and Google Street View imagery with object detection.

 ### Citations - Tutorials and Code Repositories (In Progress)